pedroelbanquero/nos-carmichael-spell/README.md

 If you have a super computer we are glad to do experiemnts toguether.

-We are a small group of geeks without resources, if you want to collaborate in economical aspects for the investigation you can make a donation here .
+We are a small group of geeks without resources

 # Authors